Do you know how much an acre of farmland is worth?

 - You must have an individual income in excess of $200,000 in each of the two most recent years or joint income with that person’s spouse in excess of $300,000 in each of those years, with a reasonable expectation of reaching the same income level in the current year, OR

 - An individual net worth, or joint net worth with that person’s spouse, in excess of $1 million not including your primary residence.

-Each listing will display the minimum required investment, location, crops produced, AcreTrader Rating, gross cash yield and net annual return.
+Each listing will display the minimum required investment, location, crops produced, investment type, and Private Placement Memorandum with financial information. .
 You can click on each listing to get more information.
-There you'll find a general overview of the property, location maps, financial information on the farm, ownership documents, and the investment rating.
+There you’ll find a general overview of the property, location maps, financial information on the farm, and ownership documents.

 You’ll be able to track information and developments about your investments on the AcreTrader Dashboard, though you may also be notified by email particularly when distributions will be made.

 Income distributions on investments take place on an annual basis, usually in December.

 Deals are made publicly available and close fairly quickly, often in a matter of days depending on how attractive they are.
 If this is something that interests you, sign up for a free account so you get notifications whenever deals are available.

 AcreTrader is very particular about which offerings they bring to the table and after being a user for several years, you tend to see about an offer or two each month.
 They send out emails giving you a heads up that a deal is about to come through, you have a few days to review it and then it’s typically fully subscribed by then.